 Our patients are primarily from Mississippi, but patients from all over the Southeast, including Alabama, Tennessee, Arkansas, and Louisiana also select our doctors.
 Some of our patients are referred by family or friends and others by their primary care physicians or specialists.

-Over the past five years, advanced techniques and technologies have revolutionized knee and hip replacements, allowing more arthritis patients to consider treatments at an earlier stage than they had in the past.
-Most people with arthritis of the hips and knees gradually stop doing things they love, adapting their lives to cope with reduced mobility.
-In many cases, when traditional treatments are not effective, hip and/or knee replacement surgery may be appropriate in order to stop the pain, increase mobility and allow you to lead a normal life.
+In recent years, advanced techniques and technologies have revolutionized knee and hip replacements allowing more arthritis patients to consider treatments at an earlier time.
+In many cases, when traditional treatments are not effective, hip and/or knee replacement surgery may be appropriate in order to stop pain, increase mobility, and allow a more normal life.

 Read what are patients have to say!